 By 2030, Adani Power aims to expand its operational capacity to 30,670 MW through a mix of brownfield and greenfield projects (Indian Express).

-However, on the downside, the company pays no dividends, but the industry dividend yield stood at 1.41% (Tickertape).
-Also, Adani Power has a debt-to-equity ratio of 0.80 (Moneycontrol).
+However, on the downside, the company pays no dividends, but the industry dividend yield stood at 1.42%.
+Also, Adani Power has a debt-to-equity ratio of 0.
+71.

 Adani Power’s share split has sparked investor interest by aiming to improve liquidity and make shares more affordable.
-While its growing capacity, strong order book, and solid performance highlight long-term potential, investors must also consider regulatory hurdles and legal challenges.
-With expansion plans underway and financial results around the corner, keeping an eye on the 1 August announcement will be key.
+While its growing capacity and strong order book highlight long-term potential, investors must also consider recent financials, regulatory hurdles and legal challenges.
+With expansion plans underway, tracking Adani Power’s performance is important for long-term investors.

 This article is for informational purposes only and does not constitute financial advice.
 It is not produced by the desk of the Kotak Securities Research Team, nor is it a report published by the Kotak Securities Research Team.
 The information presented is compiled from several secondary sources available on the internet and may change over time.
 Investors should conduct their own research and consult with financial professionals before making any investment decisions.
 Read the full disclaimer here.